the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- The opener bonus loses the Culture from Barbarian kills and gains Doctrine's old Culture per kill bonus against all Military units.
         - Discipline loses its old effect completely and now boosts unit production by 20%.
         - Doctrine now starts the war economy earlier than before; the Culture per kill becomes Water per kill, and it adds yields to Barracks and Armories (+1 Production/Water/Culture each).
-        - Autocracy replaced with Security Forces, which adjusts the Culture/Happiness added to cities from garrisons to +2/+1 respectively, adds +1 Happiness to Barracks and Armories, and no longer doubles the amount of Slaves possessed.
+        - Autocracy replaced with Security Forces, which swaps the Culture/Happiness yields of the replaced policy (now +2 Culture/+1 Happiness), adds +1 Happiness to Barracks and Armories, and no longer doubles the amount of Slaves possessed.
         - Military Tradition's bonus of double military unit gift rate from Military CS while allies at war is moved to the finisher bonus and it now gives a 10% Strength bonus to Land units.
-        - Triumph receives the old finisher of reduced upgrade costs.
+        - Triumph receives the old finisher of reduced upgrade costs and adds +2 Food/Culture to Citadels, Outposts and Crystal Refineries.
         - The finisher bonus now awards Science per kill (25% of unit's cost), the free Great General that was originally awarded by Discipline, the boosted unit gift rate that was originally provided by Military Tradition, and allows purchasing Great Generals with Faith (moved here from Supremacy's finisher).
 	- Theocracy
 		- Can now be taken alongside Rationalism, and is available at the start of the game.
 		- The opener bonus is buffed to add +1 Culture/Faith to the capital.
 		- Organized Religion buffed to remove the Science penalty from Faith buildings and add a Culture bonus to those buildings instead.
-		- Indulgences buffed to add a +25% Water bonus to Monasteries, +1 Water to each of the main three Faith buildings, and +2 Water to Seminaries + replacements (the latter was moved here from the finisher bonus).
+		- Indulgences buffed to increase the Water bonus from Monasteries to +15% and add +1 Water to each of the main three Faith buildings and +2 Water to Seminaries + replacements (the latter was moved here from the finisher bonus).
 		- Mandate of Heaven, God Emperor, and Holy Scriptures are removed, with the aim of decoupling this policy from Supremacy by making it less warlike.
 		- Divine Mandate replaces Mandate of Heaven, adding +1 Happiness to Faith buildings and reducing the Faith cost of purchases (the latter being moved here from the finisher bonus).
 		- Apotheosis replaces God Emperor, reducing the Culture cost of adopting additional Policies by 10% and triggering an instant Golden Age upon adoption.